sjpierce/SAWpaper/README.md

 -   `SAWpaper/inst/SAW_Paper_Spanish_Analysis.Rmd`
 -   `SAWpaper/inst/R_Citations.Rmd`

+## Obtaining Data Files

+The data files required to use this package are not available in the GitHub repository.
+We plan to deposit them with the [Inter-university Consortium for Political and Social Research](https://www.icpsr.umich.edu/).
+Once we have done so, we will update this section with the reference and a link to the deposited materials.
+After you get the files, put them all in the subfolder called `SAWpaper/inst/extdata`.

 ## Data File Documentation

 There are some data files included in this repository.
 The are located